ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 ## Delay Compensation

+In the 300-series event system, an active delay compensation feature was added.
+The delay compensation can be used to stabilize the system against e.g, thermal drifts of optical cables that affect the signal propagation time in the system.
+With different cable lengths, long distances and thermal gradients, the propagation delays could drift and disturb operation in cases where long-term timing stability is critical.

 With the active delay compensation feature the Event Generator and distribution layer have been integrated into a single product, the Event Master (EVM).